New year, new…sletter

-When you can’t see through the fog, instead of worrying about the fog, focus on the road.
-Take a small step.
-Then pause, look around, and take the next small step.
-Keep going!
+When you can’t see through the fog, take a small step.
+Then pause, notice how you feel, and take the next small step.

 But what if it isn’t the right step?
 What if I go the wrong direction?
 How will I know?

 You probably won’t know, but that’s okay.
 It’s just one step.
-You can always course correct.
 Trust yourself.
+You can always course correct with the next step.